Postal problems could continue despite suspension of policies blamed for mail delays

 “But when you look at it aggregate,” he said, “it’s not that bad.”

-Still, reports from ordinary Americans and postal worker representatives — flooding social media and appearing on front pages across the country - have stoked concern.
+Still, reports from ordinary Americans and postal worker representatives — flooding social media and appearing on front pages of newspapers nationwide — have stoked concern.

-Ken Carroll, who lives outside Boston, said mail-order prescriptions that once arrived in two days suddenly took ten.
+Ken Carroll, who lives outside Boston, said mail-order prescriptions that once arrived in two days suddenly took 10.

-The Costco pharmacy prescription that normally took two or three days via the Postal Service to reach Max White, who lives near Frederick, Md., recently required eight days.
+The Costco pharmacy prescription that normally took two or three days via the Postal Service to reach Max White, who lives near Frederick, Md., recently required eight.

 “It’s not Christmas.
-So I don’t know what’s going on,” said White.
+So I don’t know what’s going on,” White said.
 “But it undermines confidence in the mail.”

 Costco declined to comment.